vtseng/Computation_Method_Feb2/README.md

 # Computation_Method_for_IS_Research

-This code is aimed to do some basis of
+This code is aimed to visualize the frequency spectrums for different action by caculating the fft for each accelerometer log file.

 Installiation: